 Pulteney Grammar School

-Pulteney Grammar School has been telling its community for months that it plans to expand its campus "on both sides of South Terrace."
+Pulteney Grammar School was telling its community for months that it planned to expand its campus "on both sides of South Terrace."

-This is not an exaggeration of its intentions.
-Concept plans lodged with the Adelaide Park Lands Authority, were considered on Thursday (21 June).
+This was not an exaggeration of its intentions.
+Concept plans lodged with the Adelaide Park Lands Authority, were considered on Thursday 21 June 2018.

 The agenda papers for that meeting, at which the School's proposal was recommended, described class rooms on the second storey of a massive proposed new building in Blue Gum Park / Kurangga (Park 20).

 The plan envisaged demolishing several existing buildings with a combined footprint of 572 square metres, and erecting two new buildings with a footprint of 967m2.

 With the inclusion of a second storey to one of the buildings, the proposed total floor space on Park Lands would have been 1,430 metres, an increase of 250% over the status quo.